visualjournalist/visualjournalist.github.io/_posts/2015-11-24-africa-rizing-rising-sea-levels-threaten-africas-coasts.md

 ### RESPONSIBILITIES

-I storyboarded, created the assets and animated a short animation based on Professor Sow's explanation of climate change's impact on Senegal.
+I storyboarded, created the assets and animated a short video based on Professor Sow's explanation of climate change in Senegal.